xcore/sc_xtcp/doc/xtcp_guide/app_tutorial.rst

    :start-after: // The TCP/IP
    :end-before: // The webserver

-Finally, the client to the TCP/IP server is run on a separate thread and connected to the TCP/IP server via the first element ``xtcp`` channel array.
+Finally, the client to the TCP/IP server is run on a separate logical core and connected to the TCP/IP server via the first element ``xtcp`` channel array.
 The function ``xhttpd`` implements the web server.